Lombiq/Orchard-Training-Demo-Module/Readme.md

 ## How to start

-You can use this module as part of a vanilla Orchard Core source that including the full source code - which is the recommended way.
-You can use it as part of a solution the uses Orchard Core NuGet packages, however, it's harder to look under the hood of Orchard Core features.
+You can use this module as part of a vanilla Orchard Core source that includes the full source code - which is the recommended way.
+You can also use it as part of a solution that uses Orchard Core NuGet packages, however, it's harder to look under the hood of Orchard Core features.

 This module is depending on **[Lombiq.VueJs](https://github.com/Lombiq/Orchard-Vue.js)** so you need to download it and place it next to this module.